section-engineering-education/engineering-education/articles/building-an-object-detection-application-with-tensorfow.js-and-react.js/index.md

 ### Conclusion

-That wraps it all!
+That wraps it up!
 In this tutorial, we have learned how to build an object detection application using the TensorFlow library in the React app.

 *Happy Coding!*